Digressive vs Linear vs Progressive Pistons & Shock Valving

 Piston & Shock Designs For Digressive, Linear and Progressive Damping Performance:

 There are two traditional piston designs: Digressive and Linear.
-Digressive pistons primarily produce digressive shock curves (duh), while linear pistons can produce digressive, linear and progressive shock curves depending on their tuning.
+Digressive pistons primarily produce digressive shock curves (as the name suggests), while linear pistons are more versatile and can produce digressive, linear, or progressive shock curves, depending on how they’re tuned.

 Digressive Piston Design:

-Digressive shocks are made by preloading the valve disks, typically between 0.002″ and 0.015″.
-The most common way to do this is to design the piston to have a raised outer edge where the piston seals.
-While some shocks have a clearly raised edge, others are machined in a convex shape that’s less obvious.
-The drawback to these designs is that slight variations in preload thickness produce drastically different damping loads.
+Digressive shocks are created by preloading the valve disks, typically between 0.002″ and 0.015″.
+The most common method for achieving this is by designing the piston with a raised outer edge where the piston seals.
+While some shocks clearly feature a raised edge, others have a more subtle convex shape that’s less noticeable.
+The downside of these designs is that even slight variations in preload thickness can result in significant differences in damping loads, affecting consistency.

 Linear Piston Design For Digressive Performance:

-Linear pistons feature perfectly flat faces so other techniques need to be used to create a digressive damping curve.
-If the shock curve does not need to be extremely digressive a linear piston can be made digressive by using a very small through bleed hole.
-This solution often only works for shocks with a lot of rebound damping.
+Linear pistons have perfectly flat faces, so different techniques are required to create a digressive damping curve.
+If the shock doesn’t need to be extremely digressive, a linear piston can be made digressive by using a very small through-bleed hole.
+This method is typically effective for shocks that have a lot of rebound damping, as it helps control the flow and achieve the desired damping characteristics.

 Linear pistons can be used to create digressive damping curves by preloading the valve disks.
-This can be done with coil springs (sometimes used for through shaft compression adjusters), or by inserting a preload ring into the disk stack.
-Either way the results are the same.
+This can be achieved by using coil springs (often found in through-shaft compression adjusters) or by inserting a preload ring into the disk stack.
+In either case, the result is the same: the preload alters the shock’s damping behavior, allowing it to produce a digressive curve.

 Linear Piston Design For Linear Performance:

-Shock pistons with a flat sealing surface for the disks and sufficient bleed hole size will produce a linear shock curve.
-Note that even linear shocks tend to have some “nose” or point on the curve around 2 in/sec.
-This is due to friction and other forces related to the transition of the internal parts from stationary to moving (or reversal of direction).
-For linear performance it is most common to use pyramid stacks (a stack of valve disks with decreasing diameter as shown below), although it is possible to have linear performance with a flutter stack.
+Shock pistons with a flat sealing surface for the disks and a sufficient bleed hole size will produce a linear shock curve.
+However, even linear shocks typically exhibit a slight “nose” or point on the curve around 2 in/sec.
+This is due to friction and other forces associated with the transition of internal parts from stationary to moving (or when reversing direction).

 [layerslider id=”13″]